JoKerDii/m6A-seq-analysis-protocol/docs/M3_Site_Detection_Host/STREME.md

 # STREME

 [STREME](https://meme-suite.org/meme/doc/streme.html) can find motifs in large sequence datasets and report accurate significance estimates for each motif that it discovers [1].
 Specifically, STREME works by discovering ungapped motifs that are enriched in the sequences or relatively enriched in them compared to the control sequences.
+We are going to use this tool to find m6A motifs within peaks that has been found.